sunderedsystems/sunderedcore/docs/techniques.md

 - When targeting an Area with a spell instead of creatures, make an Untargeted check (30 minus your spellcasting ability)
 - If you succeed on the check, the area becomes hazardous.
 - Creatures in the area during the effects of the spell must succeed an Untargeted check to bypass the spell effects (30 minus the affected ability score)
-> i.e If a fireball targets the area, targets within the area must succeed against DC = 30 minus their Agility score.
+> i.e If a fire spell targets the area, targets within the area must succeed against DC = 30 minus their Agility score.

 ---